atavory/ibex/docs/source/overview.rst

 The first one is providing `pandas <http://pandas.pydata.org/>`_ adapters for `estimators conforming to the sickit-learn protocol <http://scikit-learn.org/stable/developers/contributing.html#apis-of-scikit-learn-objects>`_, in particular those of `scikit-learn <http://scikit-learn.org/stable/>`_ itself

 .. uml::
+    :caption: Relation of Ibex to some other packages in the scientific python stack.

     package "Plotting" {
         [seaborn]